Zelenskyy says progress made on reaching an agreement with the U.S. on rare minerals deal

-KYIV, Ukraine — (AP) — A contentious U.S. proposal that would have seen $500 billion worth of profits from Ukrainian rare minerals given to the United States as compensation for its wartime assistance to Kyiv has been taken off the table, President Volodymyr Zelenskyy said on Sunday, a sign the two sides may be drawing closer to an agreement.
+KYIV, Ukraine — (AP) — A contentious Trump administration proposal to give the U.S. $500 billion worth of profits from Ukraine's rare earth minerals as compensation for its wartime assistance to Kyiv has been taken off the table, President Volodymyr Zelenskyy said Sunday, indicating a more equitable deal is in the works.

+Zelenskyy had earlier declined a U.S. draft agreement on exploitation of his country's valuable minerals such as lithium used in the aerospace, defense and nuclear industries because it did not contain security guarantees and came with the $500 billion price tag.

-"As of today, as of this evening, the question of $500 billion is no longer there," Zelenskyy said during a news conference at a forum of government officials in Kyiv marking the three-year anniversary of Russia's full-scale invasion of Ukraine.
+"The question of $500 billion is no longer there," Zelenskyy told a news conference at a forum of government officials in Kyiv marking the three-year anniversary of Russia's full-scale invasion of Ukraine.

-U.S. officials under President Donald Trump have pressured Zelenskyy to sign a deal allowing the U.S. access to Ukrainian rare earth minerals as a form of compensation for the assistance the U.S has provided Ukraine to defend itself against Russia's invasion.

-Zelenskyy had earlier declined a draft agreement with the U.S. on mineral exploitation because it did not contain security guarantees and came with a $500 billion price tag.

-On Sunday, he said that considering aid to Ukraine as a debt to be repaid would be a “Pandora's box” that would set a precedent requiring Kyiv to reimburse all its backers.
+The Ukrainian leader said considering aid as a debt to be repaid would be a “Pandora's box” that would set a precedent requiring Kyiv to reimburse all its backers.

 “We do not recognize the debt," Zelenskyy said.
 "It will not be in the final format of the agreement.”

+No further details were given on the state of negotiations.
+Ukraine has insisted on security guarantees that it needs to deter any potential Russian aggression in the future.

-Trump’s special envoy to the Middle East, Steve Witkoff, said on CNN’s “State of the Union” Sunday that he expects a deal this week on allowing the U.S. to play a greater role in exploiting valuable Ukrainian minerals such as lithium and other substances used in the aerospace, defense and nuclear industries.
+Trump’s special envoy to the Middle East, Steve Witkoff, said on CNN’s “State of the Union” that he expects a deal this week allowing the U.S. to play a greater role in exploiting Ukraine's mineral resources.

-Treasury Secretary Scott Bessent told the Fox News Channel on Sunday that the administration's minerals plan was to create a U.S.-Ukraine partnership, calling it a “win-win.”
+Treasury Secretary Scott Bessent said the administration's minerals plan was to create a U.S.-Ukraine partnership, calling it a “win-win.”

 Zelenskyy’s chief of staff, Andrii Yermak, left the Kyiv forum early along with Economic Minister Yuliia Svyrydenko for what Yermak said were talks with U.S. officials on a potential deal.

-Later in the day, Yermak posted on social media that he'd spoken with U.S. officials including Bessent and Trump's national security adviser Mike Walz, saying it had been a “constructive conversation.”
+Later Sunday, Yermak posted on social media that he'd spoken with U.S. officials, including Bessent and Trump's national security adviser Mike Walz, saying it had been a “constructive conversation.”

-“We are making progress in our work,” Yermak wrote.
+“We are making progress ,” Yermak wrote.
 “The USA is our partner and we are grateful to the American people.”

 “If to achieve peace, you really need me to give up my post, I’m ready,” he said.
 “I can trade it for NATO."

-His comment appeared to be aimed at recent suggestions by Trump and Russian President Vladimir Putin that elections should be held despite Ukrainian legislation prohibiting them during martial law.
+His comment appeared to be aimed at recent suggestions by President Donald Trump and Russian President Vladimir Putin that elections should be held despite Ukrainian legislation prohibiting them during martial law.

-Trump, however, prompted alarm and anger in Ukraine this week when he suggested that Kyiv had started the war, and that Zelenskyy was acting as a “dictator” by not holding elections.
+Trump, however, prompted alarm and anger in Ukraine this week when he suggested Kyiv had started the war and Zelenskyy was acting as a “dictator” by not holding elections.

-Russia's deputy foreign minister on Saturday said preparations were underway for a meeting between Trump and Putin, a further sign that the Russian leader's isolation from the U.S. was beginning to thaw under Trump.
+On Sunday, Russian Deputy Foreign Minister Sergei Ryabkov told the state TASS news agency that Moscow and Washington would continue bilateral talks at the end of next week.

+Ryabkov said the talks would take place between department heads from both countries’ foreign ministries, adding that “quite a lot” of contact was ongoing between the Russian and American sides.

-Ursula von der Leyen, president of the European Commission, and other top European Union officials are set to arrive in Kyiv Monday for talks with Ukraine’s government.
-European leaders have scrambled in recent days to devise a response to the Trump administration's U.S. policy changes, and to come up with a way to maintain support for Kyiv if aid from Washington comes to an end.
+European Union Commission President Ursula von der Leyen and other top EU officials were headed to Kyiv Monday for talks with Ukraine’s government as Europe scrambles to devise a response to the Trump administration's U.S. policy changes, and to maintain support for Kyiv if aid from Washington ends.

-Zelenskyy on Sunday said he would propose a trip to a European capital in the next week or two to speak with EU leaders on security guarantees for his country.

-The U.K. on Sunday said it would announce new sanctions against Russia on Monday, describing them as the biggest package since the early days of the war.
-Foreign Secretary David Lammy said the measures would be aimed at “eroding (Russia’s) military machine and reducing revenues fueling the fires of destruction in Ukraine.”
+The U.K. said it would announce new sanctions against Russia on Monday, describing them as the biggest package since the early days of the war.
+Foreign Secretary David Lammy said the measures would be aimed at eroding Russia’s "military machine and reducing revenues fueling the fires of destruction in Ukraine.”

-British Prime Minister Keir Starmer and French President Emmanuel Macron will make tag-team visits to Washington this week as Europe attempts to persuade Trump not to abandon Ukraine in pursuit of a peace deal.
+British Prime Minister Keir Starmer and French President Emmanuel Macron were to both visit Washington this week as Europe attempts to persuade Trump not to abandon Ukraine in pursuit of a peace deal.

 Three ballistic missiles also were fired, the air force said.
 One person was killed in the city of Kryvyi Rih, according to the city military administration.